PAULA BAKER

 Justin Nixon can do just about anything.
 He was introduced to CBH when he participated in and won First Prize with one of his photographs in CBH’s Plein Air Coastal Delaware art competition in 2012.
 Two years later, he moved to Lewes from Baltimore and was hired to be CBH’s Office Manager, which made use of his formidable technology skills.

-Since then, Justin’s role has expanded, and he is now CBH’s Marketing Manager.
+Since then, Justin’s role has expanded and he became CBH’s Marketing Manager in 2017, and then became the Director of Marketing in 2024.
 An integral part of CBH advancement and communications team, Justin’s skills as a photographer and videographer can be seen here on the CBH website, on our Facebook and other social media posts, on CBH’s printed and electronic newsletters, and on just about any other piece of printed material that leaves Bay Avenue.
 Justin’s skill as a graphic designer can be seen in much of CBH’s marketing materials, CBH advertisements in local newspapers, and – most dazzlingly – in the invitations and decorations for CBH’s many special events – for which he is also responsible for much of the planning and organizing.

 Beyond his work as a photographer and designer, Justin enjoys anything active and outdoors — exploring the national parks, snowboarding, hiking, kayaking, and surfing.
 He also enjoys working in his garden, cooking what he grows, building furniture, landscape design, and painting.